simphotonics/generic_reader/README.md

   final wrappedInt = Wrapper<intType>(29);
                              ^^^^^^^
 ```
 This is slightly confusing since `intType` is of type `Type`.
-The point is that one cannot use a variable of type `Type` as a type parameter or to instantiate new objects.
+The point is that one cannot use a variable of data-type `Type` as a type parameter or to instantiate new objects.
 In these cases a class literal is required.

-As a consequence it makes is cumbersome to retrieve constants of parametrized data-types.
+As a consequence it makes it cumbersome to retrieve constants of arbitrary parametrized data-types.
 A decoder function for a generic data-type like `Wrapper` could be something like:
 ```Dart
 reader.addDecoder<Wrapper>((constantReader){
   final valueCR = constantReader.peek('value');